NGS-bioinf/MetaAll/README.md

 [DIAMOND](https://github.com/bbuchfink/diamond)
 [MEGAN](https://github.com/husonlab/megan-ce)
 ## Citation
-If you have used these workflows in your research, please cite:
+If you have used workflow in your research, please cite: